formicalab/AFDUtilities/README.md

 ## Overview

- Azure Front Door classic is disabling Azure managed TLS certificate provisioning.
+ Azure Front Door and CDN Classic are disabling Azure managed TLS certificate provisioning.

-`get-classicafdcertificates.ps1` is a PowerShell script designed to help Azure administrators retrieve and report on the TLS/SSL certificate configuration of Azure Front Door (classic) instances across multiple Azure subscriptions.
-It collects information about managed and Key Vault-based certificates used by Front Door frontend endpoints, including details such as certificate source, provisioning state, Key Vault names, and minimum TLS versions.
+`get-classicafdcertificates.ps1` is a PowerShell script designed to help Azure administrators retrieve and report on the TLS/SSL certificate configuration of Azure Front Door and CDN (Classic) instances across multiple Azure subscriptions.
+It collects information about managed and Key Vault-based certificates used by Front Door / CDN frontend endpoints, including details such as certificate source, provisioning state, Key Vault names, and minimum TLS versions.

-The script can be used to check which instances and profiles of Azure Front Door (Classic) are using managed certificates.
+The script can be used to check which instances and profiles of Azure Front Door and CDN (Classic) are using managed certificates.

 ## Features
 - Enumerates all Azure subscriptions matching a filter (by name).
-- Lists all Azure Front Door (classic) instances in each subscription.
+- Lists all Azure Front Door / CDN (classic) instances in each subscription.
 - Retrieves all frontend endpoints for each instance.
 - Collects certificate details for each endpoint, including:
   - Certificate source (Front Door managed or Key Vault)